-Following is a list of ideas that will help you to have your subjects laughing and grinning during your next portrait session.
+Below are a handful of ideas that meant to help you think about ways to get your subjects laughing and grinning during your next portrait session.
 Every situation is unique, so not all of the phrases or ideas may be appropriate at all times.
 However, there’s something here for almost any photo shoot whether you’re capturing kids or a newlywed couple.
-Just remember to keep it fun, have some jokes on hand, and if something doesn’t work then try the next idea!
+Just remember to keep it fun and relaxed, have some jokes on hand, and if something doesn’t work then try the next idea!

-1. One of the most common photographer strategies is teasing.
-This works wonders for many people.
-It’s easy when there’s at least two people in the photo.
-Try taking a few shots, and if you need the subjects to relax at that point, say, “That was pretty good, but now pretend that you like each other!”
+1. One of the most common photographer strategies is playful teasing.
+This works wonders for many people and it works best when there are at least two people posing together in the photo.
+Try taking a few shots, and if you need the subjects to relax a bit more, say, “That was pretty good, but now pretend that you like each other!”
 Be ready to get the photo the moment a smile appears.

 2. Groups laugh easily together, sometimes they just need a push.
 A great line that works like a charm is, “I’ll try one more photo to see if you can all keep your eyes open this time.”

-3. For weddings, try saying “For this next shot, I want you to pinch the bottom of the person sitting next to you.”
+3. For weddings, try saying “For this next shot, I want you to poke the person sitting next to you.”
 This one will have people laughing immediately, so be ready with your finger on the button when you say it!